 Hello everyone!
 I’m Lindsay, a Peace Corps Volunteer in South Africa working as a Community HIV Outreach Volunteer.
 To learn more, see my About Me & FAQs page and my first post.
 To learn more about elands and why I named my page after them, check out Elands.
-For more on my Peace Corps journey, see my application timeline.
+For more on my Peace Corps journey, see my application timeline, and then take a look at some other PCV blogs.
 This blog is my perspective on living within a Setswana village in South Africa, so it is important to note that this is not representative of the many cultures, people or places of South Africa and is filtered through my personal lens.
 You can stay up-to-date with my adventures by clicking on the “Follow” button on the right-hand side of your screen!

 Remember a few weeks ago when I mentioned that I was doing an organizational capacity assessment (OCA) with my organization?
 Well, we finished the assessment phase, and we also had an all-staff workshop this past Thursday to decide where to focus our energy for the next year!